ElinaValieva/micronaut-quarkus-quickstarts/README.md

 ## Google Cloud Platform (GCP) 🚩
 **Prerequisites:** `Google Cloud Platform` account.
 For deploying to `GCP` used [gradle appengine plugin](https://github.com/GoogleCloudPlatform/gradle-appengine-plugin).

+Define `appengine/app.yaml` with entry point.
 To create your `GCP` project and make it ready for using `App Engine`, in particular, those commands:
 ```shell
 gcloud projects create PROJECT_ID --set-as-default